-Our evidence-based guideline, "Validating Whole Slide Imaging for Diagnostic Purposes in Pathology," serves as a practical guide for pathologists and laboratories to confirm the accuracy and concordance of their own whole slide imaging (WSI) systems for diagnostic work while ensuring the digital tool is being used properly for its intended clinical use.
+Our evidence-based guideline, "Validating Whole Slide Imaging for Diagnostic Purposes in Pathology," published in 2013, serves as a practical guide for pathologists and laboratories to confirm the accuracy and concordance of their own whole slide imaging (WSI) systems for diagnostic work while ensuring the digital tool is being used properly for its intended clinical use.

-The panel addressed the key question of "What should be done to validate a WSI system for diagnostic purposes before it is placed in clinical service?" and developed 12 practical recommendations, including these key points:
+What should be done to validate a whole slide digital imaging system for diagnostic purposes before it is placed in clinical service?